-(4) Michael Sylvester's non-equity incentive plan compensation was awarded in U.S dollars and amounted to US\$297,243.
+(5) Michael Sylvester's non-equity incentive plan compensation was awarded in U.S dollars and amounted to US\$250,000.
+His award was prorated for weeks worked in 2021 prior to retirement.

-(5) Kevin Comerford's non-equity incentive plan compensation was awarded in U.S. dollars and amounted to US\$200,000.
+(6) Kevin Comerford's non-equity incentive plan compensation was awarded in U.S. dollars and amounted to US\$215,000.